-D. DEPARTMENT'S ABILITY TO TRANSFER
+C. DEPARTMENT'S ABILITY TO TRANSFER

-The Department's ability to transfer members from FIXED PERIOD assignments may be limited by budget funds.
-However, the Department shall make every reasonable effort to secure the proper level of funding for the projected FIXED PERIOD transfers of the appropriate fiscal year; of the appropriated transfer funds, excluding placement of new members, the Department shall expend the majority of appropriated transfer funds on REMOTE transfers.
+The Department's ability to transfer members after the completion of the MAXIMUM ASSIGNMENT PERIOD assignments may be limited by budget.
+However, the Department shall make every reasonable effort to secure the proper level of funding for MAXIMUM ASSIGNMENT PERIOD transfers for the appropriate fiscal year; of the appropriated transfer funds, excluding placement of new members, the Department shall expend the majority of appropriated transfer funds on REMOTE transfers.

-For purposes of this section, there shall be four types of remote transfers:
+For purposes of this section, there shall be five types of remote transfers: